 What I have seen, which I really like for my clients, is the clarity it is giving them around spending their money.
 Previously, those with enough pension wealth didn’t have anything to think about if they knew their pot was going to last their lifetime.
 When they die, whenever that is, their dependents inherit the rest.

-Where clients have a large pension fund that hasn’t been touched and is just accumulating wealth, I’m seeing them start to drawdown on that and look into a whole of life policy to cover the IHT liability.
-They then only relinquish income on a fund they were not going to draw down anyway while the policy replaces any IHT levied against the funds on death.
+Where clients have a large pension fund that hasn’t been touched and is just accumulating wealth, I’m seeing them start to drawdown on that and look into a whole of life policy to cover the IHT liability from April 2027.
+They then only relinquish income on a fund they were not going to draw down anyway while the policy replaces any IHT levied against the funds on death from April 2027.

 Of course, this solution wouldn’t be suitable for everyone, and advice should always be sought, but it demonstrates what is possible.